pendle-finance/documentation/docs/Developers/Contracts/PendleRouter.md

 For a comprehensive understanding of the Pendle ecosystem, including key concepts and terminology, please refer to the [Overview document](../Overview.md).

-## Common Functions

-### Add/Remove Liquidity

-- **`addLiquiditySingleToken`**: Add liquidity to a market with any ERC20 tokens.
-- **`removeLiquiditySingleToken`**: Remove liquidity from a market with ERC20 tokens.

-### Buy/Sell PT, YT

-- **`swapExactTokenForPt`**: Swap an exact amount of a supported ERC20 token for PT.
-- **`swapExactPtForToken`**: Swap an exact amount of PT for a supported ERC20 token.
-- **`swapExactTokenForYt`**: Swap an exact amount of a supported ERC20 token for YT.
-- **`swapExactYtForToken`**: Swap an exact amount of YT for a supported ERC20 token.

-### Redeeming PT post-expiry for the underlying

-- **`RedeemPyToToken`**: PY stands for PT and YT.
-Post-expiry, you no longer need YT to redeem.

-### Redeeming LP, YT yield

-- **`redeemDueInterestAndRewards`**: Redeem the accrued interest and rewards from both the LP position and YT.

-## Off-chain Helpers

-PendleRouter heavily relies on off-chain data to address three main issues:

-1. **Swap Execution**: Currently, Pendle's AMM only supports the built-in `swapExactPtForSy` and `swapSyForExactPt`.
-To execute a `swapExactTokenForPt` (which is essentially the same as `swapExactSyForPt`), the router will conduct a binary search to determine the amount of PT to swap.
-While the binary search can be done entirely on-chain, limiting the search range off-chain will result in significantly less gas consumption for this function.
-2. **Liquidity Fragmentation**: Liquidity is currently fragmented across a large number of pools across various DEXes.
-Integrating only Uniswap or Balancer has proven to be insufficient.
-As a result, PendleRouter has natively integrated [KyberSwap](https://kyberswap.com/) to swap from any ERC20 token to another.
-For KyberSwap to work, the routing algorithm must be called off-chain and then pass the routing results to the Router to execute.
-3. **Limit Order System**: The limit order system of Pendle exists solely off-chain.
-Including these limit orders in on-chain swaps can significantly improve the price impact for users, particularly during large-size swaps.

 ## Integration Guide

 This section covers how to interact with the Pendle Router to buy and sell Principal Tokens (PTs) and Yield Tokens (YTs) using two methods: